Ibogaine Treatment for Addiction: Side Effects, Risks, and Alternatives

 - Dry mouth

-Researchers are still studying ibogaine to determine appropriate dosages and safe administration of the drug.
+Researchers are still studying ibogaine treatment to determine appropriate dosages and safe administration of the drug.
 More research is also needed to fully understand the long-term effects of ibogaine on the human body.

-Although ibogaine may be an attractive option for opioid addiction and detox, there are far too many risks involved.
+Although ibogaine treatment may be an attractive option for opioid addiction and detox, there are far too many risks involved.
 Fortunately, several alternative treatment options can help you or a loved one overcome opioid addiction.

 - Medical detox: Medication-assisted treatment is a safe and trusted way to detox from opioids.
 Medical detox can both reduce the severity of withdrawal symptoms and ensure a person’s safety throughout the detox process.
 A medical detox program may also provide clinical care with individual and group therapy.